jean/geonode_buildout/README.md

     ~/venv/geonode$ ./bin/buildout -N -c geoserver.cfg
     ~/venv/geonode$ ./bin/buildout -N -c nginx.cfg

-> The ``-N`` option prevents buildout from checking for newer versions of eggs.
-It isn't really so important, just helps keeps things predictable.
+> **Note**: The ``-N`` option prevents buildout from checking for newer versions of eggs.
+In our case isn't really so important at the moment, just helps keeps things predictable.

-> Note that the individual buildouts will leave only the set in that config, nuking the rest.
+> **Note**: the individual buildouts will leave only the set in that config, nuking the rest.
 To pick and choose parts, edit buildout.cfg

 Coming soon, and caveats